 If you want to appeal your charge, your only option is to appeal to the company themselves or report them to the landowner directly, ie the supermarket or hospital, and plead your case.

 Often if you do the latter, rather than risk losing a lucrative contract the company issuing the ticket will back down, or at least reduce the amount they want you to pay.

-However, before your write your letter of appeal you need to weigh up whether contacting them is really in your interests.
+However, before you write your letter of appeal you need to weigh up whether contacting them is really in your interests.

 Parking companies that are not BPA or IPC members are not allowed to access the DVLA directory to find out who owns a vehicle.
 This means they cannot issue a ticket through the post based on CCTV recordings or pursue you If they do not know your details.

-To take you to court a parking company will need your address details, so if you decide to appeal to them or the landowner you will be providing them with the information they need to take you to court, should they wish to.
+To take you to court, a parking company will need your address details.
+If you decide to appeal to them or the landowner, you will be providing them with the information they need to take you to court.